 The dominant cultural story says Black economic progress is stalled.
 The data tells a different story for those who read it.

-- Black business ownership increased by 30% between 2019 and 2023 — the fastest growth rate of any racial demographic (U.S. Census Bureau, Annual Business Survey, 2023)
+- Black business ownership increased by 30% between 2019 and 2023 — the fastest growth rate of any racial group (U.S. Census Bureau, Annual Business Survey, 2023)

-- Black-owned employer firms (businesses that hire employees beyond the owner) grew from approximately 134,000 to over 153,000 in the same period
+- Black-owned employer firms — businesses that hire employees beyond the owner — grew from about 134,000 to over 153,000 in the same period

 - Non-employer Black-owned firms exceeded 3.1 million

-- Black women are the fastest-growing demographic of entrepreneurs in the United States, launching businesses at six times the national average (American Express, State of Women-Owned Businesses Report, 2023)
+- Black women are the fastest-growing group of entrepreneurs in the United States, launching businesses at six times the national average (American Express, State of Women-Owned Businesses Report, 2023)

 Black Business Ownership Growth (2019–2023)